 We expect to continue to lead most of our research and development activities from our Gräfelfing, Germany location, where dedicated scientific, regulatory, clinical and medical teams conduct their activities.
 Due to these teams' key relationships with local and international service providers, we anticipate that this will result in more timely and cost-effective execution of our development programs.
-In addition, we are using our subsidiary in Melbourne, Australia to expedite the early clinical trials for IMU-856.
+In addition, we are using our subsidiary in Melbourne, Australia to perform research and development activities in the Australasia region.
 We also conduct preclinical work in Halle/Saale, Germany through a collaboration with the Fraunhofer Institute.